-- Set up your WordPress site with a web hosting provider like BlueHost.
-We have a guide that will get you started here.
+- Set up your WordPress site with a web hosting provider like Bluehost.
+Use a WordPress guide to help you get started.

-- Choose a theme (design), then set up your store and enter your products, plus blog content if you wish.
-Learn about WordPress store design themes in our guide here.
+- Choose a theme (design), and then set up your store and enter your products plus blog content if you wish.

 Downsides to Selling Art on WordPress

 WordPress lets you do anything imaginable, but its versatility comes with a learning curve.
 If you’re technologically savvy, you won’t have any trouble setting up a WordPress site.
 If you want a super-easy way to create a website, WordPress is not your best option.

 Shopify is the most popular full-featured ecommerce platform for small business.
 That’s what selling art online really is—a business.
 Shopify offers a full range of display, marketing, online selling, social selling, order management, and customer follow-up tools, all in one easy-to-use system.

 You can create a store on Shopify starting at $29 per month.
 You’ll also pay a 2.9% plus 30 cents fee for each transaction.

 Who Shopify Is Right For

 Shopify is a great choice for the artist who is or is planning to, sell in volume.
 Since Shopify is a top ecommerce platform, it’s chock-full of features designed to make online selling hassle-free.
 It’s easy to sell installation pieces, mass-market works, customized items, print-on-demand goods, or digital downloads on Shopify.
 As a bonus, Shopify makes it simple to sell on Facebook, Instagram, and Amazon.